Sergio Aguero Profile

 Aguero has been selected for several major tournaments but is yet to taste glory alongside Lionel Messi, finishing runner-up in the FIFA 2014 World Cup and the Copa America on two occasions.

-On March 29, 2021 he announced he would be leaving Manchester City after ten years at the club.
+On March 29, 2021, he announced he would be leaving Manchester City after 10 years at the club.
+He later joined Spanish giants Barcelona on a free transfer.

 Spell with Atletico Madrid